torproject/torspec/proposals/331-res-tokens-for-anti-dos.md

 # 3. Design [TOKEN_DESIGN]

-  In this section we will go over the high-level design of the system, and on the next section we will delve into the lower-level details of the protocol.
+  In this section we will go over the high-level design of the system, and in the next section we will delve into the lower-level details of the protocol.

 ## 3.1.
 Anonymous credentials